Chain-of-Thought Predictive Control: Introduction

-We call our method Chain-of-Thought Predictive Control (CoTPC).
-From an optimization perspective, it better leverages scalable yet sub-optimal demonstrations by utilizing hierarchical patterns shared even among demos with heavy noise and randomness.
-From a generalization perspective, CoTPC uses the impressive reasoning capabilities of Transformers \cite{brown2020language} to achieve generalizable decision-making with predicted long-term high-level plans.
-We evaluate CoTPC on several challenging low-level object manipulation tasks, justify its design with extensive ablation studies, and further demonstrate its performance in a real-world robot setup.
-CoTPC outperforms several strong baselines by a significant margin, especially for the peg insertion task where existing methods struggle.
+Our method, Chain-of-Thought Predictive Control (CoTPC), learns faster from sub-optimal demos, from an optimization perspective, by utilizing the subskills that are usually more robust and admit less variance.
+From a generalization perspective, it uses Transformers \cite{brown2020language} to improve generalization with subskill planning, which is learned with the unsupervisedly discovered CoTs as supervision.
+We evaluate CoTPC on several challenging low-level control tasks (Moving Maze, Franka-Kitch and ManiSkill2) and verify its design with ablation studies.
+We find that CoTPC consistently outperforms several strong baselines.